Table of Contents

 - Canva AI (Magic Studio)

-- What It Does: Simplifies graphic design with AI-powered features like auto-generated templates and image enhancements.
+- What It Does: Simplifies graphic design with AI-powered features such as auto-generated templates and image enhancements.

 - Key Features: Text-to-image generation, background removal, and design suggestions.